chrissnell/tnc-server/README.md

     com2tcp \\.\CNCB0 127.0.0.1 6700
 ```

-You'll want to substitute the IP address of your tnc-server.
+You'll want to substitute the IP address of your **tnc-server**.
 CNCB0 refers to COM2 in com0com parlance.
 For more info on what to put here, check out the [README file for com0com](http://com0com.cvs.sourceforge.net/viewvc/com0com/com0com/ReadMe.txt?revision=RELEASED) and the [README file for com2tcp](http://com0com.cvs.sourceforge.net/*checkout*/com0com/com2tcp/ReadMe.txt?revision=RELEASED).

 ## Building your own binaries